CLAIRE-Labo/python-ml-research-template/README.md

 - Reproducible environments on major platforms with hardware acceleration (x86-64/AMD64 + Docker-supporting OS + NVIDIA GPU and macOS + Apple Silicon) with a great user and development experience covering multiple use cases, including:
-    - Your local machine, e.g. macOS + Apple Silicon or Intel CPU, Windows with WSL or Linux + GPU,
+    - Your local machine, e.g. macOS + Apple Silicon or Intel CPU, Windows with WSL or Linux + GPU.
-    - Remote servers with GPUs, e.g. VMs on cloud providers, HaaS from EPFL IC,
+    - Remote servers with GPUs, e.g. VMs on cloud providers, HaaS from EPFL IC.
-    - Managed platforms GPUs, e.g. the EPFL IC RunAI Kubernetes cluster (and soon other public cloud services like GCP Vertex AI, AWS SageMaker, ...).
+    - Managed platforms with GPUs, e.g. the EPFL IC RunAI Kubernetes cluster.
 - Experiment management, tracking, and sharing with [Hydra](https://hydra.cc/) and [Weights & Biases](https://wandb.ai/site).
 - Python project packaging following the